wudigithub1/dagger/semantics/index.md

 ancestor dependency of a `Provider` or `Lazy` injection, then the `get()` method will throw that exception, and the user could catch it there.
-However, it's often considered a code smell to catch exceptions this way, since binding methods should rarely throw exeptions.
+However, it's often considered a code smell to catch exceptions this way, since binding methods should rarely throw exceptions.

 ## Parameterization: Component Builders